 A little wine is superb for the stomach and makes the heart merry, but too much destroys your health and causes you to make poor decisions.
 Drinking less alcohol is an excellent way to lower insurance costs.
 On the other hand, too much alcohol makes it impossible to lose weight and damages the brain, kidneys, heart, and liver.
 These four organs are 51% of your metabolism.
 Not only that, but DUIs cause most automobile fatalities.
 At the same time, hangovers cause many people to skip out on work, the gym, and other commitments.

 Thus, alcohol can wreak havoc on a person’s life when not consumed responsibly.
 Also, this has not gone unnoticed by many insurance providers.
-As a result, those who drink alcohol regularly can expect to pay higher health, life, and car insurance premiums.
+As a result, those who drink alcohol regularly expect higher health, life, and car insurance premiums.

 To improve your health and reduce your insurance premiums, drink alcohol in moderation.
-Depending on your size and tolerance, one or two glasses daily are considered moderate.
+One or two glasses daily are considered moderate, depending on your size and tolerance.
 Also, it’s best to drink water with and after drinking alcohol.

 In addition, make sure not to drink on an empty stomach.
 And you should never drink and drive, as this will increase your insurance premiums and drastically affect the quality and length of your life.
 Finally, if your fitness goal is to sport a six-pack, you need only to drink socially once or twice a month.